asmarshall/ttt-slash-command/README.md

 # Tic-Tac-Toe: Slack Slash Command

-This is a slash command to play game of tic-tac-toe with fellow team members in a Slack channel.
+This is a slash command to play the game of tic-tac-toe with fellow team members in a Slack channel.
 Not familiar with the rules of the game?
 Check them out [here](https://en.wikipedia.org/wiki/Tic-tac-toe).

 To play the game on Slack, follow these commands:
  - `/ttt challenge [@username]`  - challenges another user in your channel to a game of TTT